OpenSpartan/openspartan-workshop/CURRENTRELEASE.md

 - [#24] For matches where there are no expected kills or deaths, the performance arrow indicators are not shown.
 - Events are now listed alongside typical operations (battle pass progression).
 - [#28] Add support for authenticating without using the authentication broker.
-- [#25] Medal headers are no longer rendered for matches where medals were not earned.
+- [#25] Fixed the issue where medals are not refreshed on application launch.
 - Minigame modes (e.g., [Survive The Undead](https://www.halowaypoint.com/news/combat-workshop-survive-the-undead)) now correctly render in the match list and don't show an integer representation.
 - Improved logging - it's now easier to trace where exactly an issue surfaced.
 - [#23] Fixes missing medals not rendered in match stats.